 Mon-Fri: 08:00-14:00 / 17:00-20:00

-NOTE: During the COVID-19 transition period, there are temporary changes to the opening hours and the bars are offering a service with outside seating following the health and safety requirements.
+NOTE: During the COVID-19 transition period, there are temporary changes to the opening hours.

 The Indoor Market is located right next to the historic church right in the centre of the village.
 Inside you’ll find stalls selling everything from meat and fish, fruit and vegetables, hams and cheeses as well as olives, nuts, bread and everything you’ll need for that special summer barbeque.
 There are several bars serving coffees, beer, wine and snacks whilst there is also a book-crossing point.

-NOTE: During the COVID-19 transition period, the post office is open from 08:30-14:30.
-Due to the limited capacity of the offices combined with the high temperatures of the summer months, priority is given to senior citizens, people with reduced mobility, pregnant women and those with children.
+NOTE: During the COVID-19 transition period, the post office is open from 08:30-14:30 Monday to Friday, and 09:30-13:00 on Saturday.
+Due to the limited capacity of the office, priority is given to senior citizens, people with reduced mobility, pregnant women and those with children.

 The Post Office – Correos – is located in the Plaza de la Marina Alta at the top of the old town.
 The building dominates the space so it’s often known as the “post office square”.